springernature/frontend-playbook/accessibility/common-remediations.md

 #### Why's it a problem?

-Keyboard users (including screen reader users) expect to tab forwards and backwards in a linear sequence.
-Switching the visual order of elements can confuse these users or cause them to activate the wrong control.
+Keyboard users (including screen reader users) expect to tab forwards and backwards through interactive elements in a linear sequence.
+For left-to-right languages, this means the elements should be presented in left-to-right order.

+Switching the visual order of elements with CSS but not changing the order in the source code can lead to focus being placed on unexpected elements, which can confuse users or cause them to activate the wrong control.

+For example, using a `float:right;` on an interactive element can make it visually appear to be the last control in a group, but when a keyboard user tabs into the component, it may be the first control they interact with.

 #### How do I fix it?

+* Take care when using CSS positioning, flexbox, and grid layouts
-Make sure the visual order of components matches the order in the HTML source.
-Tab through your pages every so often just to make sure you haven't accidentally messed up the tab order.
+* Make sure the visual order of components matches the order in the HTML source
+* Tab through your document to make sure the focus order is expected

 We do this:
 ```html